 The U.S. Department of Agriculture has issued the result of extensive testing for pesticides in foods.
-According to Hiffington Post’s Travis Walter Donovan, only 0.01% of all that pesticide being sprayed in fields are getting to the bugs.
+According to the report, only 0.01% of all that pesticide being sprayed in fields are getting to the bugs.
+That means numerous national and international government agencies are acknowledging the connection between health problems and pesticides on foods.
+These include nervous system toxicity, cancer, irritation of skin, eyes and lungs, and hormone system effects.

 So, if you can’t always get organic fruits and vegetables, which conventional ones are okay and which should you avoid?
 The Environmental Working Group has put together a ranked list of the 49 most purchased produce items, based on laboratory tests conducted by the US Department Of Agriculture Pesticide Testing Program.
 I won’t go into the whole list, but here are the best and the worst foods on the list.